-This degree - available both online and on-campus - seeks to provide students with an extensive and dynamic combination of theological and ministerial formation, which prepares them to offer an engaging, well-formed witness to the world, usually through professional ministry.
+This degree seeks to provide students with an extensive and dynamic combination of theological and ministerial formation, which prepares them to offer an engaging, well-formed witness to the world, usually through professional ministry.
 It combines an in-depth exploration of all four dimensions of formation (intellectual, pastoral, spiritual, and human) with opportunities for practical applications of the tools learned in the classroom.
-Those preparing for ecclesial ministry, the permanent diaconate, and the ministerial priesthood will wish to explore this degree program.
+Those preparing for ecclesial ministry and looking to complete a divinity degree online or on campus will wish to explore this degree program.
 A student who completes the MDIV can expect to demonstrate:

 - Academic (intellectual)

 - basic knowledge in theological disciplines (biblical, historical, theological and pastoral)

 - ability to articulate and nuance teachings/doctrines of the Church